 Any company from abroad looking for a business in Portugal must register for VAT purposes as soon as the firm is incorporated in the country.
 This isn’t a difficult process, but instead of facing problems with the authorities, it is best to have the support of a local team of lawyers in Portugal.
-Companies dealing with trading activities, supply, and install, events and warehouse owners must pay attention to the VAT registration in Portugal.
+Companies dealing with trading activities, supply, and install, events and warehouse owners must pay attention to the VAT registration in Portugal in 2021.
 If you are looking for support in terms of VAT registration you can rely on the assistance offered by our team of advisors.

 VAT implementation in Portugal

 Portugal implemented the VAT in 1986 as an alternative to the transaction tax code imposed for the goods and services meant for sale purposes.
 This tax was also applied in Madeira and Azores, the autonomous regions of Portugal.
 All the EU directives regarding the VAT have been implemented in the Portuguese laws since this tax was applied in Portugal.
 The scope of the VAT in Portugal involves varied transactions of companies in this country and the tax applies to the supplies of goods and services, intra-community acquisitions of goods, the imports of goods, etc.

 Short details about the corporate tax in Portugal